riverty logo

 Countries and Payment Methods

-Hosted Checkout is accessible across all countries where we operate, featuring 14-day invoicing and Consolidated Invoice options.
+This feature is accessible across all countries where we operate, featuring 14/30-day invoicing and Consolidated Invoice options.
 Direct Debit is exclusively offered in Germany, Austria, and the Netherlands.
 Additionally, Pay in 3 is exclusively available in the Netherlands.

-Country 14-Day Invoice Consolidated Invoice Direct Debit Pay-in-3
+Country 14/30-Day Invoice Consolidated Invoice Direct Debit Pay-in-3 Fixed Installments Campaign Invoice

 Austria